How To Claim Universal Credit.

 Successful applicants will be asked to attend their local Jobcentre for an interview and unsuccessful applicants will receive a letter.
 Unsuccessful applicants can appeal the decision by requesting it be looked at again, a reconsideration.

-The interview process will include the applicant providing documentary evidence of the information given on application and an explanation of how Universal Credit works.
+The interview process will include the applicant providing documentary evidence of the information given on the application and an explanation of how Universal Credit works.
 Documents will be photocopied for retention.
 To receive Universal Credit, applicants applying must accept a Claimant Commitment, which requires completion of certain tasks dependent on health, home responsibilities, and assistance required.

 Tasks under the Claimant Commitment can include preparing for work, such as by updating or creating a CV, searching for jobs, usually for about 35 hours a week, and being available to attend job interviews or start a job.
 These will be discussed and the applicant must sign to confirm they agree their weekly timetable of tasks.
 Take a look at the interview tips in the video help section.